 Women's roles in the Wild West remained somewhat limited.
-Though women might accompany their families on migrations to the territories, many of them depended on their male family members for financial support.
+Though women might accompany their families on migrations to the territories, many of them depended on their male family members to hold down a job for financial support.
 Those who became saloon girls, however, occasionally had more options.

-There are a lot of modern misconceptions about the saloon girl's occupation.
+There are a lot of modern misconceptions about Old West saloons and the saloon girl's occupation.
 For example, many of the women served as unconventional servers or dancers.
 And while their lives may not have been glamorous, saloon girls possessed unique freedoms.

 Their lives could be difficult and dangerous, but these painted ladies were trailblazers in American history.